 If a brute-force approach isn't working, "I'll just try harder" isn't going to cut it.
-To get better results, you need to fundamentally change your approach.
+To get better results, fundamentally change your approach.

 To that end, consider the following DOs.
 What good are don'ts without the dos?